hashicorp/web-unified-docs/.github/actions/get-vercel-preview-data/readme.md

-# Github Action: Get Vercel Preview Url
+# Github Action: Get Vercel Preview Data

 This action uses the Vercel Rest API to fetch the latest deployment.